 How is the Fentanyl Crisis Deadlier than Ever Before?

-Another research by the Centers for Disease Control and Prevention showed that Fentanyl is up to 100 times stronger than morphine and many times heroin.
+Furthermore, research by the Centers for Disease Control and Prevention also showed that Fentanyl is up to 100 times stronger than morphine.

 A closer look at Fentanyl